-Significant public investments have been made along the South Beach waterfront, including.
-Together with the opening of the San Francisco Giants ballpark, these investments have completed the convertedsion of this former heavy industrial maritime industrial area to a lively and welcoming urban waterfront neighborhood.
-Derelict piers have been removed to create a connected network of waterfront parks and open spaces along Tthe Embarcadero, from Rincon Park to China Basin, and to the gateway of the Blue Greenway open space network to the south of China Basin Channel.
+Significant investments along the South Beach waterfront, including the San Francisco Giants ballpark, have converted this former maritime industrial area to a lively urban neighborhood.
+Derelict piers have been removed to create a connected network of waterfront parks and open spaces along The Embarcadero from Rincon Park to China Basin, and to the Blue Greenway open space network to the south.
 South Beach Harbor and Park provide a community center for the South Beach neighborhood, as well as a major resource for recreational boating, including non-motorized craft, swimming and other water recreation that supports the Bay Area Water Trail.

-However, structural deteriorationed pier conditions have created challenges for developing and improving South Beach pier facilities, including Piers 241⁄2, 26, 28, 38, and 40 in the Embarcadero Historic District, and non-historic Piers 30-32.
-The his Waterfront Plan prometes Embarcadero Historic District policies in this Plan are intended are intended to support financially feasible repair and rehabilitation of the Port's historic piers facilities.
+However, structural deterioration creates challenges for developing and improving Piers 241/2, 26, 28, 38, and 40 in the Embarcadero Historic District, and non-historic Piers 30-32.
+The Embarcadero Historic District policies in this Plan are intended to support financially feasible repair and rehabilitation of the historic piers.

-Piers 30-32 is ideally located to provide a destination development that could-complements-the Historic District and preserves itsthe valuable deep-water berth at this facility.
-However, the extraordinary cost of seismically reinforcing Piers 30-32, even in a development that includes Seawall Lot 330, has and will continue to present many funding and trade-off issues.
-These issues will require continued public review and Port Commission direction to determine thewhat types of investment and/or development partner opportunities that should be pursued for these large properties.
+Piers 30-32 is ideally located to provide a destination development that complements the Historic District and preserves its valuable deep-water berth.
+However, the extraordinary cost of seismically reinforcing Piers 30-32, even in a development that includes Seawall Lot (SWL) 330, will continue to present many funding and tradeoff issues.
+These issues will require continued public review and Port Commission direction to determine the types of investment and/or development partner opportunities that should be pursued for these large properties.